 - Super Administrator

 Organization Administrators have all of the capabilities of Organization Members and additional capabilities.
-The additional capabilities include: Registering Alert Notifications, Defining new Sites and Locations within those Sites, Defining Button Types and Events, Assigning Buttons to a Specific Location and Button Type, Adding Organization Members and Site Members assignments to Users, and Inviting Users to join their Organization.
+The additional capabilities include: Registering Alert Notifications, Defining new Sites and Locations within those Sites, Defining Device Types and Events, Assigning Devices to a Specific Location and Device Type, Adding Organization Members and Site Members assignments to Users, and Inviting Users to join their Organization.

 Customer Support users are able to view data from all Organizations, but cannot change data in any of the Organizations.
-Customer Support can view individual button communication logs.
+Customer Support can view individual device communication logs.

-Replenishment users are able to see the Inventory Pages and view the Remaining Useful Life for buttons organized by Organization and Site.
+Replenishment users are able to see the Inventory Pages and view the Remaining Useful Life for devices organized by Organization and Site.

 Super Administrators have Organization Administrator privileges in all Organizations in the system, in addition to the ability to Create new Organizations and view Server logs.